pedropaulovc/aws-flow-maven-eclipse-samples/README.md

     1. Go to the [SWF Management Console](https://console.aws.amazon.com/swf/home).
     2. Follow the on-screen instructions to log in.
     3. Click Manage Domains and register a new domain with the name Samples.
-2. Open the access.properties in the `src/main/resources` folder.
+2. Open the `access.properties` file in the `src/main/resources` folder.
 3. Locate the following sections and fill in your Access Key ID and Secret Access Key.
 You can use the same values for SWF and S3:
 ```
 # Fill in your AWS Access Key ID and Secret Access Key for SWF # http://aws.amazon.com/security-credentials